Preimplantation genetic diagnosis: First clinical cases

 Elena Kontogianni was studying for her PhD at the Hammersmith Hospital, on single-cell PCR for sexing, which she did by amplifying a repeated region of the Y chromosome.
 It was this approach that she used for the world's first PGD cases.

 Female embryos were selectively transferred in five couples at risk of X-linked disease, resulting in two twins and one singleton pregnancy.
 Because the Y chromosome region Kontogianni was amplifying contained many repeats, it was more efficient than trying to amplify a unique region.
 A band on the PCR gel indicated that the embryo was male and the absence of a band indicated that the embryo was female.
 However, amplification failure or an anucleate blastomere also resulted in absence of a band on the PCR gel.
 To reduce the risk of misdiagnosis, Kontogianni went on to co-amplify sequences on the X and Y (Kontogianni et al., 1991).
 At that time nothing was known about allele dropout, cumulus cell contamination, or amplification failure from single cells.
 During the 1980s, human IVF embryos were exclusively transferred on day two of development as the culture medium used was incapable of reliably growing embryos past this stage.
 Since the biopsy was to be performed on day three, the first diagnoses were all performed in one day, with transfer of the embryos late on day three.
 A comparison of day two and day three transfers indicated that this would not adversely affect pregnancy rates.
 The worry of embryos arresting was so high that some transfers took place in the early hours of day four so that the embryos were removed from culture as soon as possible.
 There were many evenings at the Hammersmith when a transfer was performed at 1 a.m. on day four and researchers returned to the laboratory at 7 a.m. to start the next case.
 Winston helped deliver most of the first PGD babies.

 PGD became increasingly popular during the 1990s when it was used to determine a handful of severe genetic disorders, such as sickle-cell anemia, Tay–Sachs disease, Duchenne's muscular dystrophy, and beta-thalassemia.

-Society

-As with all medical interventions associated with human reproduction, PGD raises strong, often conflicting opinions of social acceptability, particularly due to its eugenic implications.
-In some countries, such as Germany, PGD is permitted for only preventing stillbirths and genetic diseases, in other countries PGD is permitted in law but its operation is controlled by the state.

 Indications and applications

 PGD is used primarily for genetic disease prevention, by selecting only those embryos that do not have a known genetic disorder.
 PGD may also be used to increase chances of successful pregnancy, to match a sibling in HLA type in order to be a donor, to have less cancer predisposition, and for sex selection.

+PGD is frequently employed for the detection of autosomal dominant, autosomal recessive, and X-linked abnormalities.
+However, its utilization in screening for mitochondrial disorders is less common, primarily due to the unpredictable characteristics of mitochondrial heteroplasmy.
+In cases of mitochondrial heteroplasmy, some mitochondria within a cell bear the mutation, while others do not.
+The ratio of mutant mitochondria plays a crucial role in determining both the expression of the disease (its impact on offspring) and the severity of the disease.